 Today we visited Persopolis, an ancient city that turned out to be the highlight of our trip.
 Persopolis is Persia’s best-preserved ruined city, lost to the world for centuries until it was rediscovered in the 1930s.
 In Persopolis’ hey day, the city was spread out over 125,000 square meters and people from throughout the Persian Empire gathered there to pay homage to the Archaemenid Kings.
 However, Alexander the Great burned Persopolis to the ground, so the remnants you see today are but a shadow of its former glory.
 The Apadana staircase was absolutely phenomenal and should not be missed, depicting delegations bringing gifts to the kings.

 We spent hours marveling the ruined city before having lunch at the nearby Takhte Tawood Restaurant.
 After lunch, we stopped at Naqsh-e Rostam and Naqsh-e Rajab, two rock tomb complexes that are marvelous.
 Stone reliefs have been carved into cliff faces and the amount of detail on them is amazing.
 The reliefs depict scenes from imperial conquests and royal ceremonies.
-After baking in the sun all day, we headed back to our home base of Shiraz to visit Hafez Tomb.
+After baking in the sun all day, we headed back to our home base of Shiraz to visit the Garden of Eram and Hafez Tomb.
 Hafez is a celebrated poet and we found dozens of school children here embracing their books of poems and reading them aloud while touching Hafez’s tomb.
 It was a really neat experience to relax in the peaceful surroundings and observe this ritual unnoticed.
 However, once the school children were aware of our presence, we were mobbed by hundreds of girls who wanted to take pictures with us and were force-feeding us potato chips.
 We happily obliged them all before retreating to the teahouse for a puff on the water pipes.

 Today we piled into the car and watched as Mansour dodged in and out of traffic to get us to Kerman in record time.
 What was supposed to take 6 hours was pared down to just over 3 hours.
 Since we arrived earlier than expected, we had time to visit the Ganjali Khan bath and the Bazar-e Vakil.
 The Ganjali bath was a pretty neat museum, decorated with frescoes and tile work.
 Inside the “museum”, wax figures depicted what a traditional bathhouse would have looked like hundreds of years ago.
 After that, we visited the Chaykhaneh-ye Vakil, touted as the best subterranean teahouse in Kerman.
 The atmosphere was really nice and we spent hours smoking double apple tobacco through our water pipes.
 The local Iranian boys were really nice and even though they didn’t speak much English and we spoke no Farsi, we still were able to communicate with body language and our digital camera.